headlessNode/headlessNode/README.md

 ### Projects

 - **Doodle Board** - An interactive doodle board created following The Odin Project's "Etch-A-Sketch" project.
-Users can draw on the board by clicking or hovering over cells in the grid.
+Users can draw on the board by hovering over cells in the grid.
 The project is built using HTML, CSS, and JavaScript to create an engaging drawing experience.
    - **Link**: [Doodle Board](https://headlessnode.github.io/Doodle-board/)

 - **RPS-Showdown** - A Rock Paper Scissors game created as part of The Odin Project's Foundations course.
 It offers users the classic game experience against the computer, with the first player to reach 5 points declared as the winner.
 The project utilizes DOM manipulation to update the game interface dynamically and it also includes game logic to handle user and computer choices to declare a winner.